 The Province has 13 parishes in the United States: Arizona, Colorado, Florida, Indiana (5), Massachusetts, Oregon (2), Texas, Vermont.
 Sacred Heart Parish was founded together with the University of Notre Dame in 1842.

 True to Fr.
 Moreau’s vision, the United States Province’s mission work spreads beyond the geographical boundaries of North America.
-International mission work reaches into the Districts of Chile, East Africa (Uganda, Kenya, Tanzania) and Perú, as well as the region of México.
+International mission work reaches into Chile, East Africa (Uganda, Kenya, Tanzania), and Perú, as well as the region of México.
 Globally, the U.S. Province’s Holy Cross Mission Center supports the international mission work of the worldwide efforts of the Congregation of Holy Cross, spanning 16 countries on five continents.
 It also directly supports those international locations for which the U.S. Province has direct jurisdiction and those countries with which the U.S. Province has a special relationship.
 Through the Mission Center’s Overseas Lay Ministry Program, recent Notre Dame graduates have opportunities to serve with Holy Cross in either Chile or Uganda.

 Saint André Bessette

-The Congregation of Holy Cross joyously celebrated the Canonization of its first saint, Br.
+The Congregation of Holy Cross joyously celebrated the canonization of its first saint, Br.
 André Bessette, C.S.C., on Oct.
 17, 2010, by Pope Benedict XVI.
 Br.
-André started as a humble doorkeeper at the College of Notre Dame in Montreal, Canada, but became known to the world as the “Miracle Worker of Montreal” for devoting his life to prayer, serving the Lord and comforting the sick.
+André started as a humble doorkeeper at the College of Notre Dame in Montreal, Canada, but became known to the world as the “Miracle Worker of Montreal” for devoting his life to prayer, serving the Lord, and comforting the sick.
 Through his intercession prayers to St. Joseph, many received God’s healing power.
 The Feast Day of St. André is celebrated in the United States on January 6.